-Danielle Copperman is the author, model and entrepreneur owner of Qnola – a beautiful line of breakfast goods made from 100% natural, top quality ingredientes, free from wheat, gluten, refined sugars and dairy.
+Danielle Copperman is the author, model and entrepreneur owner of Qnola – a beautiful line of breakfast goods made from 100% natural, top quality ingredients, free from wheat, gluten, refined sugars, and dairy.

 Current Location: London

 How do you describe your philosophy about food?

 I eat only natural foods and where possible these will be organic and ethically and locally produced.
 I don't eat gluten, grains, dairy or refined sugar, but occasionally have gluten if it is in homemade fresh foods.
 I eat foods produced by the earth with functionality and intention.
 As nature intended.
 Whatever grows naturally from the earth is here to serve a purpose and I believe that purpose is living creatures' survival.

 Breakfast: A tonic in the morning and a smoothie or a bowl of coconut yogurt with Qnola and fruit. if I have more time I will make eggs and avocado, but that usually becomes more brunch or an early lunch!

 Lunch: Salad with salmon or mixed vegetables, or eggs, avocado and homemade nut and seed bread.
 Occasionally I will eat leftovers or make a seaweed broth.